chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

     * Select Create.

-    * Copy the Webhook url and click done.
+    * Copy the Webhook URL and click done.

-    This webhook url will be used in the next step.
+This webhook URL will be used in the next step.

-#### Install and Configure Docker Omage
+#### Install and Configure Docker Image

 ```sh
 apt install docker.io
 ```

-1. The prometheus-msteams proxy container is configured on prometheus server with port number 2000.
-Please ensure firewall is opened for this port.
+1. The Prometheus-steams proxy container is configured on the Prometheus server with port number 2000.
+Please ensure the firewall is opened for this port.

-2. Updated TEAMS_INCOMING_WEBHOOK_URL with the url link generated above.
+2. Updated `TEAMS_INCOMING_WEBHOOK_URL` with the URL link generated above.

-3. Run the following command to start docker container.
+3. Run the following command to start the docker container.

 ```sh
 docker run -d -p 2000:2000 \